biopython/biopython.github.io/wiki/User_Davidw/homepage.md

 who generously provide web and [CVS](CVS "wikilink") space for the project.

-This wiki holds some of the online documentation for the project and will be able to help you get Biopython, install it and start using the tools that it contains.
+This wiki will help you get Biopython, install it and start using the libraries and tools.

 ### What you can find here